minos-org/plymouth-theme-minos-semicircle/README.md

 ## Feedback

-Please drop me an [email](mailto:m@javier.io) with your suggestions or open [an issue](https://github.com/chilicuil/shundle/issues) describing the problems you faced.
+Please drop me an [email](mailto:m@javier.io) with your suggestions or open [an issue](https://github.com/minos-org/plymouth-theme-minos-semicircle/issues) with your comments.